 Fazineh grew up in Sierra Leone during the country's Civil War.
 As a former child soldier, Fazineh is using his experience to bring awareness to the realities of war, and as a graduate from Vancouver Film School in 2011, he is using his skills to tell stories, educate youth, and to help people find healing through art.

-Born and raised in Canada, Ava is an actress and a model, graduating from the Vancouver Film School in 2011.
 Ava won the title of Miss British Columbia 2013/14 with her platform being the rehabilitation of child soldiers.
-She has a life-long goal of humanitarian work and wants to make a difference by ending the use of child soldiers.
+Born and raised in Canada, she works in the performing arts and met Fazineh at Vancouver Film School.
+Ava has a life-long goal of humanitarian work and wants to make a difference by ending the use of child soldiers.

-Our pilot project is a 150,000ft2 community center in Sierra Leone, West Africa.
-At our center we would like to provide access to food and water, art therapy, career counseling, skills training classes and education to create jobs, and provide resources to further the country and people.
+Our pilot project, that we are currently fundraising for, is a 150,000ft2 community center in Kabala, Sierra Leone, West Africa.
+At our center we will provide former child soldiers access to food and water, art and sport therapy, counselling, skills training and education to create jobs, and provide resources to further the country and people.

 Facilities will include:

 Click here: Read our full report to find out more about this project, why we do this, and how we'll get there.

 We're always looking for passionate volunteers to get involved in our cause!
 There are many ways to help:

 Thanks to our fundraisers, sales on our Etsy store and generous donations from people like you, we've raised a total of $175,730 out of our $200,000 Phase One goal for our Kabala Community Centre in Sierra Leone.
 We are all volunteers, so 100% of donations go towards our project.
 The overhead and administration costs are covered by our founders and sponsors.